lonerly666/imageTest/README.md

-# mern-stack-template
+# Fullstack File Management Repo

-This repo is configured to be deployed to heroku.
+This repo for me to learn how to manage file efficiently in fullstack